RFC 9727: api-catalog: A Well-Known URI and Link Relation to Help Discovery of APIs (original) (raw)

 The terms "content negotiation" and "status code" are from [HTTP].
 The term "well-known URI" is from [WELL-KNOWN].
 The term "link relation" is from [WEB-LINKING].

-The term "Publisher" refers to an organisation, company or individual that publishes one or more APIs for usage by external third parties.
+The term "Publisher" refers to an organisation, company, or individual that publishes one or more APIs for use by external third parties.
 A fictional Publisher named "example" is used throughout this document.
-The examples use the FQDNs "www.example.com", "developer.example.com" ,"apis.example.com", "apis.example.net", "gaming.example.com", "iot.example.net",where the use of the .com and .net TLDs and various subdomains are simply to illustrate that the "example" Publisher may have their API portfolio distributed across various domains for which they are the authority.
-For scenarios where the Publisher "example" is not the authority for a given .example. domain then that is made explicit in the text.
+The examples use the Fully Qualified Domain Names (FQDNs) "www.example.com", "developer.example.com", "apis.example.com", "apis.example.net", "gaming.example.com", and "iot.example.net", where the .com and .net Top-Level Domains (TLDs) and various subdomains are simply used to illustrate that the "example" Publisher may have their API portfolio distributed across various domains for which they are the authority.
+Scenarios where the Publisher "example" is not the authority for a given .example. domain are made explicit in the text.

-In this document, "API" means the specification resources required for an external party (or in the case of 'private' APIs, an internal party) to implement software which uses the Publisher's Application Programming Interface.
+In this document, "API" refers to the specification resources required for an external party (or in the case of "private" APIs, an internal party) to implement software that uses the Publisher's API.

 The api-catalog well-known URI is intended for HTTPS servers that publish APIs.